What's Carrow Road

 Carrow Road has been steadily redeveloped since the late 1970's, with all four sides of the ground having new stands.
 The newest of these is the Jarrold South Stand at one side of the pitch which was opened in 2004.
 It is an impressive looking cantilever, single tier, all seated stand, that can house up to 8,000 supporters.
-It is unusual in having not one, but three separate television gantries suspended beneath its largely perspex roof.
+It is has a large television gantry suspended beneath its largely perspex roof.
 This stand was further extended in 2005 and now surrounds the corner of the ground where it joins the Norwich & Peterborough Stand, 'filling in' that area.
 The rest of the ground is also all seated and all stands are covered.
 Both ends look particularly smart, being large two tiered affairs, complete with a row of executive boxes and distinctive pairs of large floodlight pylons protruding from their roofs.
 The first of these to be built was the River End in 1979 (it was later renamed the Norwich & Peterborough Stand), with the Barclay End opposite opening in 1992.
 On the remaining side is the Geoffrey Watling City Stand.
 Named after a former club president and opened in 1986, this single tiered stand is smaller than both ends and houses amongst other things the Directors Box and Press Area.
 This stand extends around to meet the ends at both corners, giving the ground an enclosed look on that side.
 In one corner in-between the Barclay End and Jarrold South Stand, the stadium is overlooked by a sizeable Holiday Inn Hotel.
 David Westgate adds; 'The corner in-fill between the Barclay Stand and the Geoffrey Watling City Stand is affectionately known to Norwich fans as the "Snake Pit!"

 |Future Ground Developments|